openenergymonitor/guide/source/setup/iotawatt.markdown

 ![iotawatt status](/images/setup/iota-ct2.png)

-Input list should now show input 0 configured as a AC voltage input and input 1 configured as a current sensor CT input.
+Input list should now show input 0 configured as an AC voltage input and input 1 configured as a current sensor CT input.

 Add additional CT's as required: